SimplyTolex/SimplyTolex/README.md

 # Hiya, I'm to1ex!

-I like rain and cookies!
-Oh and I also program sometimes :3
+I like cookies and I sometimes program and write small games for fun :3

-## Languages I know / worked in
+## Languages I know / worked with
 - Python
 - Lua
 - GDScript
-- HTML+CSS
+- HTML+CSS+JS